henrikingo/impress.js/src/plugins/README.md

 the user add a div element, with an id equaling the plugin's namespace, in the place where he wants to see whatever visual UI elements the plugin is providing:

-    <div id="impress-plugina-ui"></div>
+    <div id="impress-plugina"></div>

 Another way to show the elements of a UI plugin might be by allowing the user to explicitly press a key, like "H" for a help dialog.

-[Navigation-ui](navigation-ui/README.md) is an example of a GUI plugin.
-It adds clickable back / forward buttons, as well as a select element from which you can jump to any step in the presentation.
+[Toolbar plugin](toolbar/README.md) is an example of a GUI plugin.
+It presents a toolbar where other plugins can add their buttons in a centralized fashion.

 Remember that for default plugins, even GUI plugins, no html files, css files or images are allowed.
 Everything must be generated from javascript.
 The idea